 If you are frustrated by your inability to sew a straight line, you are not alone.
 Crooked and wavy stitching lines are all too common, though they are seen as shoddy ‘sewmanship’ by experts.

 For seams, it is necessary that you stitch straight lines if you want a garment to hang and fit right on the body.
 Not to say anything about topstitching, or stitching parallel lines for decoration, etc. Straight stitching denotes quality.
-So you are in your rights for wanting to sew that straight line
+So you are in your rights to want to sew that straight line.

 If you cannot trust these faint lines on your sewing machine, you can use the following tools that will aid you in sewing straight lines.